"*" indicates required fields

 When you take out a loan it will either be secured or unsecured.
 Each type of loan comes with advantages and disadvantages that you’ll need to consider before committing to one.
 Here we take a look at some of the differences between secured and unsecured loans.

-If you own a home and need to access funds quickly, selling your house is another option.
+If you own a home and need to access funds quickly, selling your house quickly is another option.
 If you have large debts it could be a good way of settling them without having to pay the charges that come with a loan.
 We specialise in buying homes quickly and cost effectively.
 By working with us you won’t pay any estate agent or solicitor’s fees and we can complete a sale in just seven days.

 A secured loan is one that is borrowed against an asset.
 Often the asset is a home but you can also get a secured business loan against business assets such as property or equipment.
 The asset provides security to whoever is lending you money because they can take that asset if you stop making payments.

 A mortgage is probably the largest secured loan most people will take out.
 However, you can take out further secured loans on your property, perhaps for an extension or other home improvements.
 This kind of loan is sometimes referred to as a second mortgage or second charge.
 It allows you to use the equity you have in the home as security.